-- A. Within 90 days after a newly completed well is first delivered to a gas transportation facility, the operator shall complete a deliverability and shut in pressure test of the well in conformance with the "Annual and Biennial Deliverability and Shut-In Pressure Test-Procedures", prescribed in Section 2 of this chapter.
-Results of the test shall be filed as required by Section 1 of Chapter I of these rules. - B.-In-the event-it is impractical to test-a newly completed well-in conformance with Paragraph A above, the operator-may conduct the deliverability and shut in pressure test in the following manner (provided, however, that any test so conducted will not be accepted as the first annual deliverability and shut in pressure test as described in Paragraph A 1 of Section 2, Chapter I): - 1.- A seven day or eight day production chart may be used as the basis for determining the well's deliverability, providing the chart so used is preceded by at least 14 day continuous deliverability, providing the chart so used is preceded by at least 14 days continuous production.
+- A. Within 90 days after a newly completed well is first delivered to a gas transportation facility, the operator shall complete a deliverability and shut in pressure test of the well in conformance with the "Annual and Biennial Deliverability and Shut In Pressure Test Procedures", prescribed in Section 2 of this chapter.
+Results of the test shall be filed as required by Section 1 of Chapter I of these rules. - B. In the event it is impractical to test a newly completed well in conformance with Paragraph A above, the operator may conduct the deliverability and shut in pressure test in the following manner (provided, however, that any test so conducted will not be accepted as the first annual deliverability and shut in pressure test as described in Paragraph A 1 of Section 2, Chapter I): - 1.
+A seven day or eight-day production chart may be used as the basis for determining the well's deliverability, providing the chart so used is preceded by at least 14 day continuous deliverability, providing the chart so used is preceded by at least 14 days continuous production.
 The well shall produce through either the casing or tubing, but not both, into a pipeline during these periods.
-The production valve and the choke settings shall not be changed during either the conditioning or flow period with the exception of the first ten (10) days of the conditioning period when maximum production would over range the meter chart or location production equipment. - 3.
+The production valve and the choke settings shall not be changed during either the conditioning or flow period with the exception of the first ten (10) days of the conditioning period when maximum production would over range the meter chart or location production equipment. - 2.
+A shut in pressure of at least seven day's duration shall be taken.
+This shall be the shut in test required in Paragraph A, Section 1 of Chapter I of these rules. - 3.
 The average daily static meter pressure shall be determined in accordance with Section 2 or Chapter II of these rules.
-This pressure shall be used as P, in calculating - -----P\\for

-- -----5.
-The static wellhead working pressure (Pw) shall be determined in accordance with Section 2 of Chapter II. - -----6.
-The deliverability of the well shall be determined by using the data determined in Paragraphs 1 through 5 above in the deliverability formula in accordance with Section 2 of Chapter II. - -----7.
+This pressure shall be used as P, in calculating - -----P_w for ------the Deliverability Calculation. - 5.
+The static wellhead working pressure (P{}) shall be determined in accordance with Section 2 of Chapter II. - 6.
+The deliverability of the well shall be determined by using the data determined in Paragraphs 1 through 5 above in the deliverability formula in accordance with Section 2 of Chapter II. - 7.
 The data and calculations for Paragraphs 1 through 6 above shall be reported as required in Section 1 of Chapter I of these rules, upon the blue colored Form C 122A or on white Form C 122A and identified as "INITIAL TEST ONLY" in remarks.

-SECTION 2: Annual and Biennial Deliverability and Shut In Pressure Test Procedure
+SECTION 2: - Annual and Biennial Deliverability and Shut-In Pressure Test Procedure